-2. How long does it take to get a work permit?
+2. How long does it take to get a Canadian work permit?

-If all your documents and your application is in order, you can be eligible for priority processing and have a Canadian work permit in as little as two weeks.
+If all your documents and your application are in order, you can be eligible for priority processing and have a Canadian work permit in as little as two weeks.